Choosing A Stunning Backsplash For Your Kitchen

 As design consultant Erika Altenhofen says, “When selecting a backsplash consider three main questions: What’s the overall look you’d like to convey?
 What’s the style of your home?
 And do you want your kitchen to be dressed up or more casual?”.
-Answering these questions can help narrow down your design elements and kitchen backsplash options.
+Answering these questions can help narrow down your design elements and kitchen backsplash ideas.

-Matte Tile Vs Glossy Tile
+Matte Tile Vs Glossy Kitchen Wall Tile

 Erika explains, “A glossy subway tile can look brighter and more polished, often lending to a more formal look.
 It also hides water spots and fingerprints better than its less shiny counterpart.
 While a matte finish can convey a softer, more casual look.
 It’s often used in contemporary settings in contrast with high gloss cabinets.”

 The wall tile you choose should also compliment other components of your kitchen like the countertops, appliances, and floors.
 Read more about selecting the right countertop for your kitchen.

 When choosing your kitchen backsplash tile style, think about these additional questions.

 - What is the overall look you’re trying to achieve in the kitchen remodel?